 Therefore, sustainable sourcing should be a priority for brands that market ‘natural’ or ‘organic’ products.
 Such brands will face more scrutiny about their sourcing.
 There is a perception amongst consumers that natural products are better for the environment (Mintel, 2017), but this is not always necessarily true.
 With grains like wheat, intensive farming can exhaust resources.
-Therefore, brands that want to capitalize on the wheat protein trend need to emphasize that they’ve sourced their wheat in a sustainable manner – enabling them to distinguish their brand from the rest.
+Therefore, brands that want to capitalize on the hydrolized wheat protein trend need to emphasize that they’ve sourced their wheat in a sustainable manner – enabling them to distinguish their brand from the rest.

 Provital has recognized the need for this twofold approach and developed its active Keraveg.
 Combined with Matrix Plus, this active has a unique sequential release system for hydrolyzates, which repair and rehydrate hair fibers for strong, shiny hair.
-All the wheat Provital use is ethically sourced, ensuring beauty brands can make products that care for your hair and the environment, just as health-conscious and environmentally-aware consumers are demanding.
+All the wheat Provital use is ethically sourced, ensuring beauty brands can make products that care for hair health and the environment, just as health-conscious and environmentally-aware consumers are demanding.